MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 4. Click **OK** to close the dialog box.

 ## Open Notepad to test checkpoints
-In order to see what happens with each type of checkpoint, we will run an application in the VM.
+In order to see what happens with each type of checkpoint, we'll run an application in the VM.
 1. Right-click on **Windows Walkthrough VM** and select **Connect**.
 2. In the virtual machine, open **Notepad** by clicking on the **Start** menu and typing **Notepad** and then select it from the results.
 3. In Notepad, type **This is a test of checkpoints.** The file should look like this: